ktopchiev/ktopchiev/README.md

 - 🌱 I’m currently learning **SignalR**

-- 👨‍💻 All of my projects are available at https://ktopchiev.github.io/
+- 👨‍💻 Some of my projects are available at https://ktopchiev.github.io/

 - 💬 Ask me about **React, .NET**